 SIAM Best Practices

-With best practices, businesses can safeguard themselves against potential risks associated with changing their outsourcing strategy.
+Using good practice allows businesses to safeguard themselves against any potential risks associated with changing their outsourcing strategy.

-Your Vendor Agreement is the binding document between your company and a supplier, that ensures your end-user’s expectations are being delivered on, and your company’s mission is being furthered.
+Your Vendor Agreement is the binding document between your company and a supplier, that ensures that both:

 By building relationships with your vendors you take the experience beyond a transaction and inspire others to focus on your brand’s mission.
 If one relationship should go awry you have a backup plan with your other vendors who value the relationship you’ve built to complete the work.